alphagov/govuk-mongodb-content/README.md

 Use `docker ps` to check what containers are running.

+You can [stop or kill](https://medium.com/@nagarwal/lifecycle-of-docker-container-d2da9f85959) the container at any time - you can restart it with `docker start govuk`.

 ### Prepare data
 Get the content store database dump from a fellow GOV.UK data scientist or developer.
 Move your data dump of the content store, something like, `content_items.bson` into `/tmp/mongodb`.